AJFaraday/Thud/docs/challenge.md

 The *difference* between the two players' scores will then update a running total for each client.
 The winner will gain the difference, and the loser will lose the difference.

-There are two winners in the tournament, the most successful troll player and the most successful dwarf player.
+There are two winners in the tournament: the most successful troll player and the most successful dwarf player.

+# Seeing the result of the tournament

+You can use the 'League Table' button to see the overall results of the clients.
+If you click on a client, you will see all the matches for that client.

+You can use the 'Matches' button to see the result of all matches.
+If you click on a match, the game will replay the match for you.
+You can change the select at the bottom of the screen to highlight specific clients.

+To rerun the tournament (including changes on Stack Exchange and your own entries in /src/clients/dwarf/entry) you can run `.get_answers.sh`.
+This will update the 'League Table' and 'Matches' screens.

+---

 According to the rules, after playing a game, the players swap sides, so please also write an entry on the Troll challenge.